lukeyes/pi-create/README.md

 Uses maven to build, call `mvn clean install` to build and package

-This will generate a shaded jar in the `targets` folder, and a bunch of native dlls for jinput in `target\natives`
+This will generate a shaded jar in the `targets` folder, and a bunch of native dlls for jinput in `targets\natives`

 ## Running